Sheroph/T-1985/README.md

 This Docker image:
 - Exposes OpenWebUI API/Interface
-- Forwards requests to T-1985 (through a reverse proxy for autocompletion)
+- Forwards requests to T-1985 (through a reverse proxy for chatting)

 ---